cyberway/cyberway.documentation/devportal/golos_contracts/golos.publication_contract.md

 );
 ```
 **Parameters:**
-  * `mainfunc` — a function that calculates a total amount of fees for an author and post curators in accordance with accepted algorithm (for example, a linear algorithm or a square root algorithm).
+  * `mainfunc` — a function that calculates a total amount of rewards for an author and post curators in accordance with accepted algorithm (for example, a linear algorithm or a square root algorithm).
 The algorithm used in the function is selected by witnesses voting.
-The function contains two parameters: mathematical expression (the algorithm itself) by which the fee amount is calculated, and maximum allowable value of argument for this function.
+The function contains two parameters: mathematical expression (the algorithm itself) by which the reward is calculated, and maximum allowable value of argument for this function.
 When setting parameter values for `setrules`, they are checked for correctness (including for monotonous behavior and for non-negative value).
   * `curationfunc` — a function that calculates a fee for each of the curators in accordance with accepted algorithm (similar to calculation for `mainfunc`).
   * `timepenalty` — a function that calculates a weight of vote, taking into account the time of voting and the penalty time duration.
   * `curatorsprop` — total amount of fees for all curators.
-. * `maxtokenprop` — the maximum possible fee that can be assigned to author of post.
+. * `maxtokenprop` — the maximum possible amount of tokens that can be assigned to author of post.
 This parameter is set by witnesses voting.
   * `tokensymbol` — a token type (within the Golos application, only Golos tokens are used).

 To perform the `setrules` action, a user should have a witness authorization.
 In addition, the transaction must be signed by the `golos.publication` smart contract.